Should Drugs Be Approved Faster Based on Promising Evidence?

 Why This Matters

 Waiting for a new treatment that could help you or a loved one?
 This affects how quickly promising drugs reach Canadian patients.
-Faster approvals could mean earlier access to life-saving treatments.
-But there's a trade-off: less data upfront means more uncertainty about long-term safety.
+Faster approvals could mean earlier access to breakthrough treatments for serious diseases.
+But there's a tradeoff: drugs approved on promising evidence haven't been fully proven yet.

 What Could Change